eduncan911/eduncan911.github.io/source/_posts/2014-07-23-google-nexus-10-and-apple-wireless-keyboard.markdown

 ## Apple Wireless Keyboard version: 2007, 2009 and 2011

 Atlas only after several trips to some local Apple stores did I stumble onto the issue: there are three versions of the Apple Wireless Keyboard that were sold.
+I found this out by looking at about a dozen different iMacs they had, from old to new.
+Surprisingly Apple's newest store located in NYC, in Grand Central Terminal, is the one that had the largest collection of older iMacs - ones that actually had the 2009 keyboard and even one with the 2007 keyboard.

 They are identified by their model years.
 To take a quote [directly from Apple's support site](http://support.apple.com/kb/ht4112):

-{% blockquote Apple http://support.apple.com/kb/ht4112 "Apple Wireless Keyboard compatibility" %}
+{% blockquote Apple Support http://support.apple.com/kb/ht4112 "Apple Wireless Keyboard compatibility" %}
 * Apple Wireless Keyboard (2011): Features an aluminum case and uses two AA batteries.
 You can identify this model by the following icons on the F3 and F4 keys:

 <img src="http://km.support.apple.com/library/APPLE/APPLECARE_ALLGEOS/HT4112/HT4112_01----en.png" />

-Note: When using Apple Wireless Keyboard (2011) with iOS 4.3 or earlier, the function keys are limited to the Eject key.
-Update to iOS 5 or later to enable additional function keys.

 * Apple Wireless Keyboard (2009): Features an aluminum case and uses two AA batteries.
 You can identify this model by the following icons on the F3 and F4 keys:

 <img src="http://km.support.apple.com/library/APPLE/APPLECARE_ALLGEOS/HT4112/HT4112_02----en.png" />

 * Apple Wireless Keyboard (2007): Features an aluminum case and uses three AA batteries.
-The original Apple Wireless Keyboard, introduced in 2003, is not compatible:

 {% endblockquote %}

 So, we have three keyboards available to us.
 After many trials and errors, I can safely say...